ATEX Survey

 FAQ's - ATEX Survey

-ATEX is the name commonly given to the legal requirements for controlling explosive atmospheres and the suitability of equipment and protective systems used in them.
+Yes, ATEX is the legal requirement for controlling explosive atmospheres and the suitability of equipment and protective systems in those environments within the EU.

-An ATEX audit is a systematic assessment of explosion prevention measures in an industrial installation or in an explosion risk area.
-ATEX is a European directive that concerns explosion protection and worker safety in explosive atmospheres.
+An ATEX audit is a systematic assessment of explosion prevention and safety measures in industrial installations or explosion risk areas, as required by EU directives.